When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 What It’s Telling You

-• The circulation flow rate through the appliance has fallen below 2.1 GPM.
+• The water flow rate has dropped below 2.1 GPM (Gallons Per Minute).

 The Solution

-3. Check the wiring: Make sure there are no damaged or loose wires in the pump harness.
+3. Inspect wiring: Look for loose or damaged wires in the pump harness.

-5. Flush the heat exchanger: Follow your owner’s manual to flush any build-up from the heat exchanger.
+5. Flush the system: Refer to your manual to flush the heat exchanger and remove mineral buildup.

 Error Code 10